MalekKamel/Bulletin/README.md

 BUT what happens to the ignored bulletins? see [Ignore Duplicate Strategy](#ignore-duplicate-strategy)  🤔 🤔

-There are multiple predefined implementaions for DuplicateStrategy you can find them in the next section.
-However, you can define you custom strategy.
+There are multiple predefined implementaions for `DuplicateStrategy` you can find them in the next section.
+However, you can define your own custom strategy.

 ### Predefined Duplicate Strategies